sdiehl/wiwinwlh/tutorial.md

   A -> ()
 ```

-The above is translated into the following GHC Core with the exception inserted
+The code snippet immediately above is translated into the following [GHC
+Core](#code) output.
+The compiler inserts an exception to account for the
-for the non-exhaustive patterns.
+non-exhaustive patterns:

 ```haskell
 case x of _ {